li-clutter-org/genericwindows/README.md

 We get the value by calling the same API as before but for the VU Load Time result, parse the json and get the max value by some PowerShell magic sorting and selecting.

-If the value exceeds 1 second we exit the build step and fail the build by sending a service message to TeamCity.
+If the value exceeds 1 second we exit the build step and fail the build by writing to the console.

 3d Show the results
 ===================